GDelevoye/SMSN/README.md

 ```

-Only two inputs are required:

-* A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed)
-* A .fasta reference of your genome of interest.

-~~The PacBio tools parse automatically the headers to use the right in-sillico models.~~

-**You need to indicate the in-sillico model in parameters.
+**You need to indicate the in-sillico model you'd like to usein parameters.
 See the dedicated section to known which one you should use**.
-Available models are SP2-C2, CP3-C3, P6-C4.

 Only SP2-C2 has been tested for now.

 #  <a name="whichmodel"></a> Which model should I use ?